ntacv/autonomous_gama_modeling/README.md

 Segregation of choice for the type of car
-Start by walking and increase car desire
+Start by walking and increase car desire compute number of accident > more accident influence the proba desire_autonomous

 ### The cars

 Manage purchase price and maintenance price
 Accidents happens when too many cars are too close together
 Or too high of proba\_brake\_law
-Gets money
+Or too low of fiability caused by long distance driven Gets money

 ### The management